Brian Nova Trio

 The Dylan Thomas-Vance Duo will be at the Rodeo City BBQ on Saturday, July 26th from 8:30pm until 11:30pm.

 Henry Cooper has been playing music for nearly 20 years.
 Starting out as a blues harmonica player, Cooper hooked up with the Coltrane Blues Band in 1976.
 However, it was at the height of the Urban Cowboy phenomenon, and Henry found himself wailing Mickey Rafael and Charlie McCoy harp licks in a Country band.
 He would return to the Blues playing slide on a Fender Jaguar and never look back.
 Now regarded as a slide guitar virtuoso, Henry Cooper combines the raw energy of Elmore James with the smooth style of T-bone Walker.

 What sets Cooper’s style apart is his keen focus on tone and his ability to move tastefully between fingerpick and slide within a phrase.
 Henry plays side guitar with a high-octane combination of Albert King’s sense of rhythm and Elmore James’ hell-bent juke joint lyricism.
 The sound ranges from long, ringing sheets of notes to a subtle effect of metal on strings that is more felt than heard - and that’s called style.

-The Henry Cooper Band will be at Grand Central on Friday (July 25th) at 8 pm.
+The Henry Cooper Band will be at Grand Central on Friday, July 25th at 8 pm until 11 pm.

 Jacqueline Tabor Jazz Band